wullaski/dolenworks/projects/syracuse-university.md

 site_link: https://www.syracuse.edu
 ---

-I maintained and added features to a custom WordPress theme.
-Work includes bug fixes, the addition of custom post types and templates, accessibility remediation, general code cleanup, organization and documentation.
+This is the WordPress theme for the main marketing <a href="{{ site_link | url }}">site</a> for Syracuse University.
+I maintained and added features including bug fixes, the addition of custom post types and templates, accessibility remediation, general code cleanup, organization and documentation.

-<a href="{{ site_link | url }}">Take a look</a>